cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

 ```

 - your prod_id should be unique and explicit.
 It will be used to name the directories and files of your production.
 Add the date and the lstchain version to it, e.g. `20240101_v0.10.4_dec_123_crab_tuned`
-- then edit the lstmcpipe config file, especially for the conda environment that you want to use for the analysis.
+- then edit the lstmcpipe config file, **especially for the conda environment that you want to use for the analysis**.
 - check that the rest of the config is ok for you (stages, directories...)
 - edit the lstchain config file, especially to add any NSB tuning parameters.
 Please provide an exhaustive config that will help others and provide a more explicit provenance information.
   - see `lstchain_tune_nsb` for more information